-Freeze Quick's story begins with his birth on September 10, 1870 in Rupert, Pennsylvania, the son of William McBride Quick (born 1841) and his wife Mary Gosse Freeze.
-Through Bonnie Farver's extensive research on our subject, an ancestry.com related article detailing the Quick family was found that relates that William was employed as a blacksmith, and that in the 1880 census the Quick household had one child, listed as "G.F.
+Freeze Quick's story begins with his birth on September 10, 1870, in Rupert, Pennsylvania, being the son of William McBride Quick (born 1841) and Mary Gosse Freeze.
+Through Bonnie Farver's extensive research on our subject, an ancestry.com related article detailing the Quick family was found that relates that William was employed as a blacksmith and that in the 1880 census the Quick household had one child, listed as "G.F.
 Quick".

 With this information in hand, my suspicions were confirmed that Freeze looks to have had first name other than the one listed here, and that the "G" for a first name possibly stood for either "Grier" (his grandfather William's middle name) or "Gosse" (his mother's name was Mary Gosse Freeze).
 All other mentions of Mr. Quick that appeared in newspapers and other documents of the time list him under the name "Freeze Quick", as does his internment record at the Old Rosemont Cemetery in Bloomsburg.
 One can surmise that Freeze dropped his first name at some point in his early life, as the 1900 census lists him under the misspelled name "Freize Quick", without the first initial "G." In any case, "Freeze" was what Quick chose to go by during his life and it was the name he was buried under......and it seems as far as history is concerned he'll forever remain "Freeze Quick"!